undergrad-partner-school

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at The Catholic University of America was 9:1: that means 9 students per one teacher, which is considered a good ratio.
-The faculty of this school consists of 645 members, according to the most recent data reported.
-Out of that number, there were 369 men and 334 women.
+According to the most recent data, the student-faculty ratio at The Catholic University of America was 11:1: that means 11 students per one teacher, which is considered a good ratio.
+This school has recently reported to have 589 faculty members.
+This number included 319 men and 270 women.

 Student Population Diversity Graph